teamster22/ha-nursery-monitor/README.md

 # ha-nursery-monitor

-A baby monitor built out of Home Assistant, Frigate, and a wall-mounted tablet.
+A baby monitor built out of Home Assistant, Frigate, and an inexpensive Android tablet.
 It infers whether the child is asleep from the door and a presence sensor, raises a critical alert when she cries, and wakes the tablet in under a second.
+The tablet is free-floating, and is handled the same way as a dumb commodity baby monitor would handle the display. \
+Locked down and shows only important baby-care information.

 It has been running in my house since July 2026.